 Unfortunately, before the Poor People’s Campaign could be realized, King was assassinated.
 A month later in 1968, the Campaign’s first official demonstration was launched on Mother’s Day, led by civil rights activist and Dr. King’s wife, Coretta Scott King.

 55 years after King’s death, there is still no federal guaranteed income program, but state, local, and privately funded pilot programs providing guaranteed income are being implemented around the country with great success.

 In Cambridge, Massachusetts, for example, a 2021 guaranteed income pilot program was so successful that the mayor of Cambridge, Sumbul Siddiqui, opened applications this summer to what he hopes will remain a long-term guaranteed income program in the city.
 Approximately 2,000 families are expected to begin receiving $500 a month for a period of 18 months.

 During the 2021 pilot program, the small monthly payments families received, with no strings attached, helped stabilize struggling families and helped to close the racial wealth gap.
 As Mayor Siddiqui says, it’s not the only solution to solving income inequality, but it is one of many effective tools.

-According to Community Change, this year alone 17 states created or enhanced their Earned Income Tax Credits (EITC) or Child Tax Credits (CTC), shoring up their family tax credit programs so they are more inclusive and provide a greater economic foundation for families with principles based on guaranteed income policies, and 3 states introduced legislation to create new publicly-funded GI pilots.
+According to Community Change, in 2023 alone 18 states created or enhanced their Earned Income Tax Credits (EITC) or Child Tax Credits (CTC), shoring up their family tax credit programs so they are more inclusive and provide a greater economic foundation for families with principles based on guaranteed income policies, and 3 states introduced legislation to create new publicly-funded GI pilots.